Jet or The Effect of Elephant Tranquilliser on Short-Term Memory

 A few weeks later, Leander procures an audition for CBS (as they then are) in their Whitfield Street studios in London.
 An employee has thoughtfully provided a tape of massed applause to be played at the end of every song.
 There are eight people in the enormous studio, including the band.
 Later Andy says ‘I didn’t really know what to do at the audition – we’d end a number and from three people would come this kind of Nuremberg Rally effect.
 I just treated it as a gig and jumped around a lot’.
 His jumping around has the desired effect and the band are signed, via Leander, to a recording deal.
 When the ceremony takes place, there is a contract face down on the table, with the last page turned over ready for signing.
 I attempt to take a look at it, but am told it is none of my business.
 The band sign.
 (I finally see the contract for the first time in 2004).

 Baker has productions of Queen, the Cars and Foreigner under his belt.
-Visionaries at CBS suggest to him that the band should be made to sound like Sparks but, to his credit, he refuses to go along with this.
-When we meet, I’m surprised to find that I recognise him – he lives in the flat above me in Putney, South London.
+Jamie Turner contacts him and plays him the tapes.
+Rimour has it that visionaries at CBS suggest to him that the band should be made to sound like Sparks but, to his credit, other rumours indicate he refuses to go along with this.
+When we finally meet, I’m surprised to find that I recognise him – he lives in the flat above me in a mansion block in Putney, South London.
 From time to time, he drops me at the tube station in his Jaguar, while he drives off to the studio where we’re both working.
-I am usually late in arriving, due the the sluggish London tube, but Roy zips through the traffic without a care in the world.
+I am usually late in arriving, due to the sluggish London tube, but Roy zips through the traffic without a care in the world.

 The sessions start at Sarm Studios in London’s East End in November 1974, and continue till January ’75.
 Baker initially tries to record all the musicians simultaneously, but it doesn’t work so individuals drop out one by one.
 Eventually all the tracks begin life with just bass and drums.
 On one occasion, engineer Gary Lyons comments ironically through the headphones to Chris and I, as we struggle manfully with ‘Tittle-Tattle’.
 ‘That’s it, faster!
 Faster!!’ he critiques as we speed inexorably up.
 There are no click tracks in these Neanderthal days of technology.
 Chris throws down his sticks and runs manically into the control room.
 Gary has thought better of his infelicity and, perhaps fortunately for the Rolling Stones, is no longer present.